AzgarDev/StupidLazy/README.md

 #English

-StupidLazy is a lazy script, i will be updating the script very often by the way, i wrote the script in english.
+StupidLazy is a lazy script, i will be updating the script very often, by the way, i wrote the script in english.

 For executing the script, type : python stupidlazy.py